futurestudio/hapi-rate-limitor/README.md

 }
 ```

-For this specific user, the maximum amount of requests is `1750` per hour (and not the default `500`).
+For this specific user, the maximum amount of requests is `1750` per hour (and not the plugin’s default `500`).

-`hapi-rate-limitor` uses the default limit if the request is unauthenticated or `request.auth.credentials.rateLimit` is not available.
+`hapi-rate-limitor` uses the plugin’s limit if the request is unauthenticated or `request.auth.credentials` doesn’t contain a rate-limit-related attribute.

 ## Response Headers